rakudola/5ming/README.md

 Python code to visually organize PEAKS peptide analysis for protein unfolding

 ## Current Version
-v2.5.4 (2019/1/17)
+v2.5.5 (2019/1/21)
-- Added delta_calculation function; only works for 2 conditions at the moment
+- Moved delta_calculation function back into body; was not functioning properly as a separate function (still only works with 2 conditions for the moment)
+- Condensed normalized header printing (now allows for different numbers of conditions and replcates)

 ## Goals
 - [ ] Rewrite/debug functions only working with 2-condition, 4-replicate runs (2019/12/5)